ktosiek/ansible-supervisord/README.md

 Requirements
 ------------

-Static ansible_managed.
+    Pretty static ansible_managed.

 This role uses the ``ansible_managed`` variable.
 If you set it to something dynamic (or left the default), you should pass a static one into this role - otherwise you'll see unnecessary restarts.